 When you adopt this technology, you’ll pay a lot more in annual subscriptions compared to its popular counterpart Microsoft Teams.
 This is especially true if you incorporate integrations with additional subscription fees that are typically folded into the Teams pricing structure.
 If you need a bigger participant capacity for your audio and video meetings, choose Microsoft Teams.

 - Keyword notifications: Get alerts when someone mentions a project you’re working on or a topic you’re really interested in.
 Under the Preferences and Notifications settings, enter the keywords in the box provided for My Keywords.

 - Reminder creation: If you need to remind yourself to check a certain channel or download a file a colleague shared, hit the lightning bolt option on your Slack chat box and find the reminder button.
-In the message box, type in your reminder, then hit “Create.”
-The Slackbot will remind you of the action you need to take at the date and time you set.
+Once the reminder is created, the Slackbot will remind you of the action you need to take at the date and time you set.

-- Slack Connect: Work with partners, suppliers, customers, and other key external stakeholders.
-It’s as simple as creating a channel and adding people from outside your organization.
+- Slack Connect: Create a channel to work with partners, suppliers, customers, and other key stakeholders outside your organization.

-Rocket.Chat: Best for Improving Social Media Customer Service
+Rocket.Chat: Best for Streamlining Social Media Customer Service

 One drawback in using Rocket.Chat is its clunky mobile interface, which could be counterproductive for on-the-go team members.
 Slack is a better option if you want a communication platform that works well on mobile devices.

 - Customizable interface: Take advantage of the white-labeling features of Rocket.Chat and own the communication platform you’re using.
 Refer to your brand’s guidelines as you incorporate design elements into the workspace.

 - Canned responses: Address customer concerns fast with saved replies for frequently asked questions.
 Activate this feature under the Administration settings.